PCJohn/HandTrack-AutoEnc/README.md

 **Notes on training for improvements**

 (1) Ensure images are large: The images in the dataset are all bigger than (300 x 300).
 However, many of them have a thick black padding, with the actual image content covering a much smaller area.
-I tried training with the sizes set to (64 x 64), (128 x 128), (224 x 224).
+I tried training with the sizes set to (64 x 64), (128 x 128) and (224 x 224).
 Using a large image size significantly helps the model (manually looking through the images, you can see that resizing the images to (128 x 128) reduces the hands to a few pixels in many images).
 I have not tried using images larger that (224 x 224).

 (2) Trimming the model: I am pretty sure the model size can be reduced (though training would take longer).
 Overall, it is a standard autoencoder.
 The only thing to ensure is that max pooling layers are not used in the encoder (I've used strided convolutions instead).